michaelmatasyants/wine/README.md

 # New Russian wine

 This is a website of the "New Russian Wine" wine store.
 This project was written to make it easy to add different wines and drinks to the wine store website page.
-To make changes to the site, you only need to edit the `wine.xlsx` file, and the script will do everything itself for you.
+To make changes to the site, you only need to edit the `wine.xlsx` file, or create a similar file and pass the file path.
+The script will do everything itself for you.

 ### How to run